Contact A Lawyer

 Have A Potential Case Reviewed By An Attorney

 The hypertension drug Benicar has been linked to cases of sprue-like enteropathy, which causes chronic diarrhea, weight gain and other serious gastrointestinal problems.

-BENICAR LAWSUIT STATUS: As a result of the drug maker’s failure to properly warn about risks associated with the medication, Benicar lawsuits are being pursued by lawyers on behalf of former users who have suffered:
+BENICAR LAWSUIT STATUS: In July 2017, the makers of Benicar agreed to settle litigation over gastrointestinal injuries for about $300 million.
+As a result of the drug maker’s failure to properly warn about risks associated with the medication, Benicar lawsuits are being pursued by lawyers on behalf of former users who have suffered:

 - Chronic Diarrhea Resulting in Hospitalization

 - Sprue-Like Enteropathy

 - Celiac Disease Misdiagnosis